Seatweaving #101 Overview–Caning, Rush, Splint, Cord

-Chair caning, rush seat weaving and splint woven seats are all terms for specific designs and techniques used in the process of weaving the seat of a chair.
+Chair caning, rush seat weaving and splint woven seats are all terms for specific designs and techniques used in the process of weaving a chair seat.

 This weaving process is called chair seat weaving, chair seating and seatweaving, but most people lump it all together and call any woven wicker chair seat, material and the act of weaving, “chair caning.”

-The term “chair seat weaving” encompasses many different types of weaving techniques, patterns and designs, with chair caning itself being only one type of chair seat weaving.
+The term “chair seat weaving” encompasses many different types of weaving techniques, patterns, designs, and weaving materials.
+With chair caning itself being only one type of chair seat weaving.

 Common Chair Seat Weaving Patterns and Designs

 Traditional Hand Caning, Hole-to-Hole Cane, Lace Caning